 Stock Options

 As you expand your US operations, you may want to offer stock options to senior employees based in the US.
 It is perfectly acceptable to offer options over shares in the UK parent, but real care needs to be taken with the valuation of the options.
 A grant of an option at an undervalue can have significant tax consequences for the employees in the US.
-Many UK companies are unaware that the IRS have a significantly different approach to valuing options when compared to HMRC.
-The approach used by the IRS is known as a section 409A valuation and we would always recommend that this kind of valuation is carried out before issuing options to anyone based in the US.
+Many UK companies are unaware that the IRS has a significantly different approach to valuing options when compared to HMRC.
+The approach used by the IRS is known as a section 409A valuation and we always recommend that this kind of valuation is carried out before issuing options to anyone based in the US.

 Global Mobility

-Given the significance of the US as a market opportunity for many UK businesses, it is common for founders to want to spend some time in the US or send over some of their senior UK team to ensure that they make the most of the opportunities there.
-This could be in the form of short-term business trips or a longer-term secondment or transfer.
-As well as sorting out the visas, there are a number of tax matters which need to be considered.
-Firstly, for the individual, will they be in the US long enough to become tax resident there and will they lose their UK tax resident status?
-What happens if they end up being tax resident in both countries – which country will have the taxing rights?
-How would a temporary change of tax residence affect other sources of income or other assets which the individual might hold?
-The companies will need to consider what they want their policy to be for these employees – do they want to compensate them for any additional tax charge which the employees will incur as a result of the relocation?
-The companies will also need to be aware of any reporting or payroll withholding obligations they may have for internationally mobile employees – whether they are going from the UK to the US or if you are bringing US employees back to the UK for a short business trip.
-For example, in the UK there can be a requirement to operate PAYE on an apportioned part of the salary of a business visitor from your US subsidiary – even if they are in the UK for just one day.
+The companies will need to consider their policy for these employees.
+Do they want to compensate them for any additional tax charge which the employees will incur as a result of the relocation?
+The companies will also need to be aware of any reporting or payroll withholding obligations they may have for internationally mobile employees – whether they are going from the UK to the US or if you are bringing US employees to the UK for a short business trip.
+For example, in the UK, there can be a requirement to operate PAYE on an apportioned part of the salary of a business visitor from your US subsidiary, even if they are in the UK for just one day.
 This can be avoided by entering into a particular form of agreement with HMRC where the UK employer commits to providing certain information on overseas visitors on an annual basis.
-Note that from the US standpoint, while the employee may not have a federal personal income tax return filing requirement, the company may still have payroll tax withholding requirements.
-If there is no federal payroll tax withholding requirement, there may still be a state payroll tax withholding requirement.
-Also, while the individual employee may not have a federal income tax reporting requirement, they may still have a state income tax reporting requirement.
-An early conversation with a specialist who is used to UK/US mobility can quickly identify any areas which need to be addressed.

 Inversions (or the Delaware Flip)

-As well as the market opportunity, a major attraction of the US for UK companies is the access to investors.
-Many of these investors will only consider investing in a US top company, so there needs to be a mechanism for inserting a US company above the existing UK top company.
-The usual approach is to create a new US company and then the existing shareholders of the UK top company will transfer their shares in the UK company to the new US company in exchange for an issue of shares by the new US company.
-The new US company can then issue more new shares to the new investors for cash.
-This is known as an inversion, or “flip”.
 There are a number of tax considerations to understand regarding an inversion.
-Firstly, you will want to make sure that the inversion does not trigger either a capital gains tax charge for the existing investors on their “disposal” of the shares in the UK company.
+Firstly, you will want to make sure that the inversion does not trigger a capital gains tax charge for the existing investors on their “disposal” of the shares in the UK company.
 Secondly, you will want to ensure there is no charge to stamp duty land tax on the restructuring.
 Both these objectives should be easy to achieve provided the right approach is taken.
 Future investors will be keen to ensure that they are not investing in a company which has a potential problem, so it is advisable to seek the appropriate clearances from HMRC on these matters to ensure the restructuring does not cause any problems during a future due diligence exercise by a potential investor or acquirer.
-If the UK company has business angel investors who have benefitted from either Enterprise Investment Scheme (EIS) relief or Seed EIS relief then the inversion can be more complicated.
-It is still very feasible to invert without the investor losing any of their valuable reliefs, but you will need to be much more careful with the restructuring to ensure everything happens in the right order.
-We would strongly recommend working with a law firm and an accounting firm that have good experience in this area if you are considering an inversion.

 Conclusion

 For many businesses, the establishment of a US subsidiary will be their first step towards creating an international group.
 The tax complexities of setting up in the US are compounded by the combination of federal and state tax systems.
 The potential rewards from getting it right in the US are enormous for many businesses, but it is easy to fall short.
 If you don’t pay proper attention to all of the tax and accounting considerations when you enter the market, then it can be very costly and time-consuming to sort things out at a later date.
-A good firm of advisers should be able to hold your hand throughout the process – highlighting areas you may not have thought about as well as responding to any questions you may have.
-When it comes to international expansion, a proactive approach is always best.
-The tax and business advisers at Frazier & Deeter can support businesses and employees with their international tax and accounting needs.
-Get in touch if you’d like to schedule an informal call to discuss your international growth.
-About the Authors Malcolm Joy is the leader of Frazier & Deeter’s UK practice, as well as the firm’s Transfer Pricing team.
-Mike Whitacre is a Tax Partner with Frazier & Deeter based in Atlanta who works with many multi-national organisations.
+A skilled firm of advisers can guide you through the process, addressing overlooked areas and responding to questions you may have.